Consultant – Clinical & Radiation Oncologist

 - Li-Fraumeni syndrome

-Additionally, premalignant conditions such as MGUS (Monoclonal Gammopathy of Undetermined Significance) can progress to multiple myeloma in a subset of individuals [4].
+Additionally, premalignant conditions such as MGUS (Monoclonal Gammopathy of Undetermined Significance) can progress to multiple myeloma in some individuals.
+[4]

 Read Also : How Blood Cancer Affects the Body: Symptoms, and Treatment